Turkey Meatballs

 • Jump to the printable recipe for precise measurements

-egg and seasoning in bowl
+Beaten egg and seasoning in a bowl.

-browning turkey meatballs in oil
+Browned turkey meatballs cooking in a skillet.

 Video Tutorial